bxparks/AceSegment/README.md

 LED modules based on the Titan TM1638 controller chips are available on Amazon and eBay.
 There seems to be 2 kinds:

-* one with an 8-digit LED display with 8 microswitches and an additional set of 8 discrete LEDs
+* an 8-digit LED display with 8 microswitches and an additional set of 8 discrete LEDs
-* one with an 8-digit LED display with 16 microswitches but no other LEDs
+* an 8-digit LED display with 16 microswitches but no other LEDs

 I have tested only the one with the 8 buttons so far.
 The TM1638 controller chip supports 10 LED segments on each digit.
-The dedicate LEDs are connected to the 9th bit of each digit.
+The discrete LEDs are connected to bit8 of each digit.

 The `Tm1638Module` class looks like this: